andyli/blog/content/posts/2009/2009-03-18_generative-art-assignment-cellular-automata.md

 The seed should be comma-separated values of 0-3.

-Quite a few things i want to try a long time ago have been used in this Flash assignment: dynamic sound creation, [SoundFX][], [Async-threading][], Vector, FP10's drawing API, FlashDevelop...
+Quite a few things I want to try a long time ago have been used in this Flash assignment: dynamic sound creation, [SoundFX][], [Async-threading][], Vector, FP10's drawing API, FlashDevelop...